 Plus, we love the neutral light taste that’ll really let the flavour of the food shine through.
 One of the small negatives is that it can retain the flavour of the food it’s cooked in, meaning that you can’t reuse it as many times as say canola oil.
 Can you use corn oil to deep fry a turkey?
 The resounding answer is yes!

 Sounds like the best pick for you?
 It’s certainly one of the top turkey frying oils.
 You can check out this 1 gallon jug on Amazon:

 #7: Soybean Oil

 Another top pick or deep frying a turkey is soybean oil.
 It has a high smoke point of 450 degrees, which is certainly high enough for your needs.

-Combine that with the inexpensive price, easily availability, neutral taste, and low saturated fat, and you have an excellent choice in soy oil for deep frying!
+Combine that with the inexpensive price, easy availability, neutral taste, and low saturated fat, and you have an excellent choice in soy oil for deep frying!

-You can get this 1 quart jug of soybean oil on Amazon.
+You can get this 1-quart jug of soybean oil on Amazon.
 It’s a nice type of oil to fry turkey:

 Learn more about the Best Deep Fryer Oil